Updated June 3, 2022

-August 2, 2019
+Published August 2, 2019

-It’s also a great beach for water sports fans, who can try their hand at scuba diving, sailing, windsurfing and kite surfing.
+It’s also a great beach for watersports fans, who can try their hand at scuba diving, sailing, windsurfing and kite surfing.

-The beach easily accessible, with a wide range of facilities and wheelchair access, but if you feel the need to escape the crowds, follow the paths which lead from the shore to the nearby Albufera nature reserve, the largest wetland area on the island.
+The beach easily accessible, with a wide range of facilities and wheelchair access, but if you feel the need to escape the crowds, follow the paths that lead from the shore to the nearby S’Albufera Natural Park, the largest wetland area on the island.

 The water is shallow and protected by a series of breakwaters, so it’s the ideal spot for a paddle.
 Keep an eye out for the bronze statues of Pasiphaë and the White Bull of Mino, two creatures from Greek mythology.

 Roche itself may be teeming with Madrid's high society but its beach is anything but swanky; facilities are few and far between here and that's all part of its charm.

 While you won't find restaurants sharing street space with bars and cafes, you will be able to take in some of Spain's finest sunsets and enjoy golden sands under the watchful eyes of the summer season's lifeguards.